To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Appendix

 \subsection{Pretraining setup}

 All pretraining runs use NVIDIA H100 GPUs with 8 devices per job.
+The total expenditure across training, retrieval embedding and index creation, and evaluation was approximately $15,000$ GPU hours.
 We train with FSDP data-parallelism, in mixed precision, and without model parallelism.
 We use varied per-device micro-batch sizes depending on the model scale, and gradient accumulation to achieve an effective global batch size of 256 across runs.
 Training uses context length (block size) 4096 across all models.
 Additional hyperparameter details for each model scale is provided in Table~\ref{tab:scaling_hparams}.